PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this characterization before production changes.
 Keep the store at 128/128 and never create, update, or reopen a pull request.

+## Shared-late reconciliation decision implementation

+The new pass-module owner runs the four direct sanitizers, indexed binary adapter pair, and singleton/consecutive-Reshape triple in their original order.
+It preserves every argument contract and returns one boolean derived from all nine positive-counter mappings plus the original prune-only tensor count decrease.

+The lowerer replaces nine evidence locals and one tensor-count snapshot with `_shared_late_requires_reconciliation`.
+The following guard and nested `_reconcile_static_tensor_shapes` phase record remain in the lowerer exactly to preserve invoked-phase-only store semantics.
+The store remains 128/128.

+Final sequential validation under core-only `uv`:

+- focused stable, nine-evidence, prune-only, order, and boundary contracts:
+  `13 passed in 0.55s`;
+- affected shared-late, adapter, singleton, terminal, core, and store
+  contracts: `150 passed in 3.13s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 1.89s`;
+- synthetic core runtime contracts: `55 passed in 0.96s`;
+- result contracts: `196 passed in 9.19s`;
+- full architecture contracts: `258 passed in 18.45s`;
+- phase-store capacity contracts: `2 passed in 0.52s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+No real-model conversion was required because all ten decision triggers and the lowerer integration branch are covered directly.
+Commit and push this checkpoint.
+At resume, characterize the adjacent late-binary repair decision before changing production code.
+Continue with coherent commits and pushes only; never create, update, or reopen a pull request.